 In America, these flies typically bite near the head or the face.
 They will look like small puncture wounds and can swell depending on the person.
 Some people will barely be affected, while others might experience large amounts of swelling.
 Occasionally, other symptoms include headache, nausea, fever, and swollen lymph nodes.

 To treat these bites, ice for 15-minute intervals.
-Cortisone or prescription topical steroids can help with the inflammation and the itchiness.
-Be sure to wash face the bite with soap and water to avoid any infection.
+Cortisone or prescription topical steroids can help with the inflammation and itchiness.
+Be sure to wash the bite with soap and water to avoid any infection.

 Preventing Black Fly Bites

-There are only a few ways that you can get rid of black flies and help prevent them from coming back – these are one of the hardest insects to control.
+There are only a few ways that you can get rid of black flies and help prevent them from coming back – these are among the hardest insects to control.
 Because these insects are drawn to water, making sure that you aren’t creating any habitats where there is moving water is key.
 Everyone loves a garden stream or a pond with a fountain, but these are the perfect breeding habitats for black flies.

 The best thing you can do, though, is prevent black flies from biting you in the first place!
 Here are some techniques to deter black flies so that you can enjoy the outdoors without getting bit, including: